deepaklearner/sample_cypher/Part-2/README.md

-I need to find the delta_entitlement_owners, active_owners and missing_owners in graph db. here source is edw and destnation in graph db. delta_entitlement_owners is any owner changed in edw for entitlementName and targetSystem
+I need to find the delta_entitlement_owners, active_owners and missing_owners in graph db. here source is edw and destnation in graph db. delta_entitlement_owners is any owner changed in edw for entitlementName and targetSystem the delta, we have to find for a combination of entitlementName and targetSystem